cdpadilla42/chrisdpadilla.com/_posts/acnmbe.md

 Let's dive into a few to get a sense for the game's structure.

-// TODO: Use google slides to create the schema

 ## Dialogue

 The heart of the game is text.
 So this was a jam-packed Schema.

 Dialogue objects look like this: